Trump orders big U.S. troop cut in Germany, official says

 About 17,000 U.S. civilian employees support U.S. troops in Germany.
 It is believed the United States also has nuclear warheads there.

-In May, the then-U.S. ambassador to Germany, Richard Grenell, accused Berlin of undermining NATO’s nuclear deterrent, taking aim at Merkel’s junior coalition partners after some of their leaders called for nuclear disarmament.

-Reporting by Steve Holland and Idrees Ali, Writing by Eric Beech and David Brunnstrom, Editing by Nick Zieminski and Alistair Bell
+Reporting by Steve Holland and Idrees Ali, Writing by Eric Beech and David Brunnstrom, Editing by Nick Zieminski, Alistair Bell and Cynthia Osterman